r0mdau/go-clean-docker-registry/README.md

 (!)
 NOW only showimages and showtags are developed.
 Delete is in progress.
 See todolist below.

-File `src/main.go` is the entrypoint of the program.
+File `main.go` is the entrypoint of the program.

 ## Prerequisites
 - go